 We’ll wrap on this note: “…the only person to serve any jail time in relation to this disaster was a nearby saloon owner who had robbed the dead bodies while his establishment served as a makeshift morgue following the fire.”

 This preventable human disaster, like all preventable disasters, was the effect of human shortcomings on innocent, random people.
-This one particular disaster helped prove to people once and for all (or at least for a moment) this was true.
-One positive to memorializing and remembering such disasters however is that people as a whole have the ability to learn from past mistakes.
+This one disaster helped prove to people once and for all (or at least for a moment) this was true.
+One positive to memorializing and remembering such disasters however is that people can learn from past mistakes.